-To highlight the effectiveness of the better weighting strategy, Figure \ref{fig:testloss-optimal_weighting_creditcard} shows the test losses of Creditcard on different record distributions with ULDP-AVG and ULDP-AVG-w.
-We show the results with various number of silos 5, 20 and 50.
-The need for the better weight strategy is emphasized by the distribution of the records and number of silos $|S|$.
-When there is large skews in the user records, as in zipf, giving equal weights (i.e., ULDP-AVG) results in waste and opens up a large gap from ULDP-AVG-w.
+\textbf{Effectiveness of enhanced weighting strategy.} To highlight the effectiveness of the enhanced weighting strategy, Figure \ref{fig:testloss-optimal_weighting_creditcard} shows the test losses of the Creditcard dataset on different record distributions with ULDP-AVG and ULDP-AVG-w.
+We present the results with various numbers of silos: 5, 20, and 50.
+The need for the better weighting strategy is emphasized by the distribution of the records and the number of silos $|S|$.
+When there are large skews in the user records, as in the Zipf distribution, giving equal weights (i.e., ULDP-AVG) results in inefficiency and opens up a large gap from ULDP-AVG-w.
 This trend becomes even more significant as $|S|$ increases because all weights become smaller in ULDP-AVG.

+\textbf{Effect of user-level sub-sampling.} We evaluate the effect of user-level sub-sampling.
+Figure \ref{fig:user_level_subsampling_creditcard} illustrates how user-level sub-sampling affects the privacy-utility trade-offs on the Creditcard dataset with 1000 users.
+We report the test accuracy and ULDP privacy bounds for various sampling rates $q=0.1, 0.3, 0.5, 0.7, 1.0$.
+Basically, a tighter privacy bound is obtained at the expense of utility.
+As the results show, the degradation of utility due to sub-sampling could be acceptable to some extent (e.g., $q=0.7$) and there could be an optimal point for each setting.
+Figure \ref{fig:user_level_subsampling_mnist} illustrates how user-level sub-sampling affects the privacy-utility trade-offs on MNIST with 10000 users, with sampling rates $q=0.1, 0.3, 0.5, 1.0$.
+The results show that while privacy is greatly improved, there is less degradation in utility.
+This is due to the fact that there are a sufficient number of users, i.e., 10000.
+In the case of a larger user base, the effect of sub-sampling is greater and more important.

 \textbf{Overhead of private weighting protocol.} We evaluate the overheads of execution time with the private weighting protocol.
 Figure \ref{fig:private_weighting_medical_runtime} shows the execution times following HeartDisease and TcgaBrca with the number of users 10 and 100, respectively, with a skewed (zipf) distribution.
-The left figure shows the time required for a local training in each silo, and the right figure shows the execution time for key exchange, preparation of blinded histograms, and aggregation.
-As shown in the figure, the execution time of the local training is dominant and it increases with the larger number of users.
-Overall, it shows realistic execution times under these benchmark scenarios \cite{NEURIPS2022_232eee8e}.
-However, it still causes non-negligible overhead with room for improvement in efficiency.
-We have more analysis with artificial dataset in Appendix \ref{appendix:ex_time_artificial}.
+These two benchmark scenarios of cross-silo FL from \cite{ogier2022flamby} use small models.
+The left figure shows the time required for local training in each silo, and the right figure shows the execution time for key exchange, preparation of blinded histograms, and aggregation.
+As shown in the figure, the execution time of local training is dominant and it increases with a larger number of users.
+Overall, it shows realistic execution times under these benchmark scenarios \cite{ogier2022flamby}.